alex17-sys/stdlib-sniper/docs/data_structures/queues_stacks/priority_queue.md

+---
+title: Priority Queue with heapq
+description: Zero-dependency Python snippets for implementing a priority queue using the standard library heapq module.
+keywords: custom, data-structures, heap, heapq, max-heap, min-heap, priority-queue
+---

 # Priority Queue with heapq

-Zero-dependency Python snippets using only the standard library.
+Zero-dependency Python snippets for implementing a priority queue using the standard library heapq module.

 3 snippets available in this sub-category.